4 Things You Can Do to Prepare for A Coronavirus Outbreak in the DMV

 Apr 01, 2020

 What is Coronavirus?

 The novel coronavirus, formally referred to as COVID-19, is a new strain of coronavirus like SARS and the common cold.
 However, unlike a cold, COVID-19 poses more of a threat than other strains of cold, though they initially show the similar symptoms.
-There are new COVID-19 reports that show the virus is spreading in Maryland, DC and Virginia and your United Way NCA wants to ensure that as a community we are taking the proper steps to remain healthy.
+There are new COVID-19 reports that show the virus has made it to Maryland, DC and Virginia and your United Way NCA wants to ensure that as a community we are taking the proper steps to remain healthy.

 Who’s at Risk?

 Anyone can catch the virus if it is transmitted through droplets in coughing, sneezing, kissing, spitting, and breathing.
-The virus poses a greater risk to those age 65 and above, however recent cases show a significant increase in hospitalizations under 50 years of age.
+However, the virus poses a significantly greater risk to those age 65 and above.
 Anyone showing symptoms of the virus or who has been exposed to those diagnosed with COVID-19 should seek medical attention at a hospital for testing.
-Please continue to exercise precaution when out in public and practice social distancing whenever possible.

 What You Can Do:

 - 1.Wash Your Hands For At Least 20 Seconds

 While it is always important to practice good hand-washing habits, the CDC recommends that washing your hands for at least 20 seconds after using the bathroom, before eating, blowing your nose and coughing, or touching public surfaces can adequately protect you from the virus.
 Additionally, if soap and water are not regularly available, using alcohol-based hand sanitizer with at least 60% alcohol is recommended.